MicroStrategy Inc Executive Chairman, 10% Owner Michael Saylor S

-On January 22, 2024, Michael Saylor, Executive Chairman and 10% Owner of MicroStrategy Inc (MSTR, Financial), sold 5,000 shares of the company.
-The transaction was reported in a recent SEC Filing.
+On January 23, 2024, Michael Saylor, Executive Chairman and 10% Owner of MicroStrategy Inc (MSTR, Financial), sold 5,000 shares of the company.
+The transaction was filed with the SEC and can be found through this SEC Filing.

 MicroStrategy Inc is a provider of enterprise analytics and mobility software.
 The company develops software that enables organizations to analyze internal and external data to make business decisions and to develop mobile applications.
-Its core product is the MicroStrategy platform, which offers capabilities for analytics, mobile, identity, and loyalty applications in a comprehensive enterprise platform.
+Its core product is MicroStrategy 10, which provides a platform for analytics and mobility.

-Over the past year, the insider has sold a total of 70,000 shares and has not made any purchases.
-The insider transaction history for MicroStrategy Inc shows a pattern of 30 insider sells and no insider buys over the same timeframe.
+Over the past year, the insider has sold a total of 75,000 shares and has not made any purchases.
+The recent sale by Michael Saylor is part of a trend observed over the past year, where there have been no insider buys and 31 insider sells for MicroStrategy Inc.

-On the day of the sale, shares of MicroStrategy Inc were trading at $469.5, resulting in a market capitalization of $7.524 billion.
+On the date of the sale, shares of MicroStrategy Inc were trading at $449.74, resulting in a market capitalization of $7.537 billion.

-The company's price-earnings ratio stands at 348.98, which is significantly above the industry median of 26.91 and also above the company's historical median price-earnings ratio.
+The company's price-earnings ratio stands at 349.60, which is significantly above both the industry median of 27.08 and the historical median price-earnings ratio for the company.

-According to the GuruFocus Value, with a share price of $469.5 and a GF Value of $290.93, MicroStrategy Inc has a price-to-GF-Value ratio of 1.61, indicating that the stock is considered Significantly Overvalued.
+According to the GuruFocus Value, with a share price of $449.74 and a GF Value of $290.95, MicroStrategy Inc's price-to-GF-Value ratio is 1.55, indicating that the stock is considered Significantly Overvalued.

 The GF Value is calculated based on historical trading multiples, a GuruFocus adjustment factor related to the company's past performance, and future business performance estimates provided by Morningstar analysts.